Blog · Analysis · Last reviewed June 23, 2026

 Third, human-machine merger is not only neural implants.
 It also happens through habits: autocomplete, memory outsourcing, synthetic companionship, automated judgment, AI-mediated work, and constant feedback from systems that learn how to steer attention.

 Fourth, the future is uneven.
 Cyberpunk's enduring social insight is that high technology does not abolish poverty, coercion, addiction, loneliness, or status competition.
-It gives them new formats.
+It gives them new formats, and hands them out unequally.

 Fifth, memetics is not decorative.
 Language, images, role ladders, dashboards, notifications, and generated stories are how computational systems enter culture.
 The machine does not need to escape the server if its outputs reorganize human desire.